speedlight/ansibox/README.md

-My global configuration for Debian with Ansible
+My global configuration for Debian (and Ubuntu) with Ansible

-*Details:
-Debian Testing (currently Buster)
-Awesome 3.5+
-zsh & oh-my-zsh
-neovim
-mostly lightweight apps
+* Details:
+Used mostly in Debian Testing and Ubuntu LTS 18+ Awesome 3.5+ zsh & oh-my-zsh neovim tmux mostly lightweight apps

-  >>I work with Debian testing, check sources.list and preferences files in postinstall for APT branches configuration
+  >>For Debian testing, check sources.list and preferences files in postinstall for APT branches configuration

-*Dependencies:
+* Dependencies:
 - pyenv
 - ansible 2.4+
-- virtualbox + vagrant OR docker (if you wnat to test the config in a container)
+- virtualbox + vagrant OR docker (if you want to test the configuration on a container)

 1. Install pyenv with [pyenv-installer](https://github.com/pyenv/pyenv-installer)
    `curl https://pyenv.run | bash`